 THE FIRST 5-STRING

 In 1977 Paul was also working on the first 5-string bass of the modern era along with Tony Bunn.
 You can see that it appears this instrument was made out of the same batch of mahogany as #11 which was created during the same time period:

-Above is a new PRS Private Stock frestless bass.
-Interesting how everything old is suddenly new again as the latest bass is a modern fretless version of PRS #11.
-Solid mahogany body, solid mohagany set neck.
-With all the trendy, exotic, gourmet woods floating around, Paul happily seems to be heading back to the basics and the pre-factory days with the simplicity of this bass.
-Other than the updated electronics, and the variation in the head stock shape, the two instruments appear to be twins - even though they were crafted nearly thirty-five years apart, If it ain' t broke, don't fix it, but I do wish this honey had a medium scale neck.
+I personally think that Paul completely nailed it with the early design on #7 and #11.
+I love the smaller but thicker, heavier guitar body, it feels so perfect to me.
+Below is a fairly new PRS Private Stock frestless bass.
+Interesting how everything old is suddenly new again as the latest bass is kind of a modern frestless version of PRS #11.
+Solid mahogany body, solid mahogany set neck.
+With all the trendy, exotic, gourmet woods floating around, Paul happily headed back to the basics and the pre-factory days with the simplicity of this bass.
+Other than the updated electronics, the heavier body carve, and the variation in the head stock shape, the two instruments appear to be twins - even though they were crafted nearly thirty-five years apart.
+If it ain' t broke, don't fix it, but I do wish this honey had a medium scale neck.
 For more on PRS guitars click here.

 THE TECHNICAL STUFF